 The team behind the Gallows is paying due respect to the outdoor space at the former Hamersley’s Bistro.
 Banyan’s brick patio is ensconced in strings of bright bulbs and lush greenery (soon!), and features lounge seating in addition to dining tables.
 Once it opens, chef Phillip Tang’s Asian fusion fare is available in the refuge nightly until 11 p.m., and weekend brunch starts at 11 a.m.

 553 Tremont St., South End, Boston, 617-556-4211, banyanboston.com.

 Barcelona Wine Bar (Brookline)

 Premium people-watching in Washington Square is part of the allure of this 70-seat outdoor dining area.
 The space offers partial shade, and the fine folks in charge have blankets available for chilly nights.
-Chef Emilio Garcia’s menu features shareable tapas like chicken and jamón croquetas.
+Chef Emilio Garcia’s menu features shareable tapas like seared foie gras and jamón croquetas.
 Just here for the wine?
 There’s also a cocktail patio.

 1700 Beacon St., Washington Square, Brookline, 617-264-8900, barcelonawinebar.com.

 This classic spot and its sister bar were among the victims of a fire that affected several businesses at One Kendall Square in summer 2015.
 Co-owners Liz Vilardi and Nick Zappia have since put them back on the map.
 Chef Joe Guarino has introduced a number of new plates to help you ease into the warmer months, too, like spring pea ravioli, rutabaga a la plancha, and smoked duck carpaccio.

 Overlooking the Public Garden, this 20-seat patio pairs prime views of the park with proper Provençal lunch or dinner.
 Chef Josue Louis’ Gallic fare includes Hampshire pork cheeks with mustard greens, seared prawns with ratatouille, and more.